Part 2: How to set up Password Reset for Active Directory users in Windows Authentication by using an email address.

 In Select a Zone, choose Default.

 Please note for the Just show confirmation message checkbox on the Zone Configuration screen:

 - If you check this box, the Web Part will only display a confirmation message after your password has been reset successfully.
 An additional textbox will NOT be displayed.

 - If you do not check this box, the Web Part will display both a confirmation message as well as text boxes after your password has been reset successfully.

-Under Choose to use e-mail address or use security questions to reset password, there are two available options from which to select:
+Under Choose to use the e-mail address or use security questions to reset the password, there are two available options from which to select:

 - Use security questions